dps923/winter2020/notes/xcode-deploy.md

 #### Attach your device to the Mac

 It is assumed that you have an iOS device (e.g. an iPhone).
 And a cable with Lightning and standard USB Type A connectors.
-Attach it to the Mac.
+Attach your iOS device to the Mac.
+(Yes, trust the computer, but don't bother with other setup, like USB networking or iTunes.)

 > If you want to [borrow an iOS device](borrow-ios-device), and use it until the end of this DPS923/MAP523 course, contact your professor.
 > The College has a limited number of devices, and can loan one to you at no cost, assuming that it is returned at the end of the course in good working condition.